AKM Yusuf: Books

 Yusuf is a well-known scholar in his own right and published several widely read books, including titles on Qur'anic studies and hadith.
 Along with writing a couple of travelogues and a memoir, he also published analytic essays on national and international politics.

-Personal life
+Personal life and family

-Yusuf married in 1949.
+Yusuf got married in 1949.
 He had eight children of whom five are daughters and three are sons.